 Happy New Year!
 And here we are – 2019.
 I’ve really enjoyed the time off over the Christmas and New Year period as it’s given me some time to read, work on a couple of side projects that I’ve been neglecting, spend time with the family and generally relax.
 However it’s time to get back to work and bring you the best that the Swift and iOS development community has to offer.
 With this in mind there have actually been some great articles over the last couple of weeks so today, we’re going to gently ease ourselves into the new year with a re-cap of some of the best articles from the festive period.
-As ever, get in touch if you have any comments or suggestions (I really do read and reply to every reply!) and in the mean time – Enjoy!
+As ever, get in touch if you have any comments or suggestions (I really do read and reply to every email!) and in the mean time – Enjoy!

-Design@taptodismiss has, and has written up some good tips on where to put those cancel buttons.
-There’s much more to it that I realised. medium.com @vj_hiriji will resonate – it did for me.
+If like me, you’ve not got a particularly formal UI design background, you’ll probably find that the first paragraph of this article from @vj_hiriji will resonate – it did for me.
 It’s actually a great article overall and provides a useful introduction to animation principles in general.
-Definitely worth a read. uxplanet.org
+Definitely worth a read.

 CIQRCodeGenerator filter in Core Image, developers also have a great way of *generating* QR codes as well.
 However, by default, the

 CIQRCodeGenerator class generates black and white QR codes – these are obviously functional but not all that appealing so in this tutorial, @twannl shows you how to jazz things up a bit by incorporating color and a custom logo into your generated codes.

 Network Framework for iOS 12 and onwards that included a new